JeffHeck/SchoolDataProject/pagesManual/LeviesReport/report_levies_recommended_policy_changes2.md

 ### (2) There should be no local Enrichment Levies that certain school districts still incorrectly call EP&O Levies.
 ### (3) Excessive spiraling administrator compensations should be prohibited
 ### (4) All capital projects for public school districts (traditional public school districts and public charter schools) should be completely funded with State allocated funding.
-### (5) Because of item 5, there should be no local School District Capital Levies and no local School District Bonds.
+### (5) There should be no local School District Capital Levies and no local School District Bonds.
 ### (6) There should be no pensions for public school district personnel and OSPI personnel.
 ### (7) The OSPI needs to correct their Per Pupil Expenditure (PPE) reports to include all expenses.
 ### (8) There should be school vouchers to give families more choices than the one monopoly choice.